mjordan/islandora_change_cmodel/README.md

 ## Introduction

 This module provides the ability for a user to change an object's content model, retaining all of its existing properties and datastreams.
 The only thing that changes is the `hasModel` relationship in the object's RELS-EXT datastream.
-Using this module to change a content model does not validate the existence of datastreams required by the new content model, does not remove any datastreams from the object, and does not check to see if the new content model is allowed in the object's parent collection. _The user is responsible for all these tasks, although third-party modules can implement hooks to perform them.
+Using this module to change a content model does not validate the existence of datastreams required by the new content model, does not remove any datastreams from the object, and does not check to see if the new content model is allowed in the object's parent collection. _The user is responsible for all these tasks_, although third-party modules can implement hooks to perform them.

-Even though changing the content model of most objects has no unintended impact after its derivatives have been regenerated (but see the note about collection and compound objects below), changing a content model should be an uncommon event, only necessary when deleting an object and replacing it with one of a different content model is suboptimal (e.g., you want to retain the object's PID).
-However, you should use this module with caution.
+Even though changing the content model of most objects has no unintended impact after its derivatives have been regenerated (but see the note about collection and compound objects below), changing a content model should be an uncommon event.
+The intended purpose of this module is to avoid deleting an object and replacing it with one of a different content model, for example, when you want to retain the object's PID.
+You should use this module with caution.
 Since the RELS-EXT is a datastream, other modules that implement hooks listening for changes to the RELS-EXT datastream may initiate processes that have unpredictable or unwanted effects.

 ## Requirements